Jackie247/weather-app/README.md

 - Becoming familiar with using JS promises and async/await structured code.

+- Probably a bit overkill to use TypeScript for this project but I'm trying to learn it so I'll use it for this project.

 <h2> Helpful Links </h2>

 - <a href ='https://developer.mozilla.org/en-US/'>Mozilla Docs</a>